pablosolanoc/alien-invasion/README.md

 <h1>An arcade-like game made with pygame.
 Star Wars themed.</h1>

-This is a basic although Run alien_invasion.py to start a new game.
+This is a basic although cool version of an arcade game.
+Made with PyGame

+Run alien_invasion.py to start a new game.

 <b>Enjoy !!</b>